geopython/pygeoapi/docs/source/crs.rst

    "storageCRS": "http://www.opengis.net/def/crs/OGC/1.3/CRS84"

-This allows a bbox-crs query using Dutch "RD" coordinates as `http://www.opengis.net/def/crs/EPSG/0/28992` to retreive a single address.
+This allows a `bbox-crs` query using Dutch "RD" coordinates with CRS `http://www.opengis.net/def/crs/EPSG/0/28992` to retrieve for example a single address.
 Note that the URIs are URL-encoded, This is sometimes required in `curl` commands but when entering in a browser, plain text can be used.
-Though `curl` may also understand non-encoded URLs when using single quotes around the URL with query string.
+Though `curl` may also understand non-encoded URLs when using single quotes around the complete URL.

 .. code-block:: bash